fedora-riscv/releng/docs/source/sop_mass_branching.rst

 Add the new rawhide key to eln pungi config.
 For example, look at this `pungi eln config commit`_

+Change the trigger notification for DistroBuildSync to the new Rawhide version.
+For example, look at this `commit <https://gitlab.com/redhat/centos-stream/ci-cd/distrosync/distrobuildsync-config/-/commit/1497d9aea42cf00af646b4a0f9f9ed1a7f0a477f>`_.

 Branch new rawhide in Koschei
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^